Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Decoupled Surrogate

 The present theory nevertheless gives useful guidance.

-First, Theorem~\ref{thm:h-consistency} shows that the transfer constant equals $2\sqrt{2}$ whenever $\beta\ge 1/4$, and deteriorates only when $\beta<1/4$.
+First, Theorem~\ref{thm:dec-consistency} shows that the transfer constant equals $2\sqrt{2}$ whenever $\lambda/J\ge 1/4$, and deteriorates only when $\lambda/J<1/4$.
 So values below $1/4$ are theoretically less attractive: they downweight the expert task and simultaneously weaken the calibration constant.

-Second, the gradient and curvature formulas show what increasing $\beta$ does.
-Larger $\beta$ strengthens expert-side updates and increases expert-side curvature linearly, but it does \emph{not} introduce class--expert coupling or amplification.
-So increasing $\beta$ is not dangerous in the way increasing the number of experts is for the augmented-action baselines; it simply gives the expert task more optimization weight.
+Second, the gradient and curvature formulas show what increasing $\lambda/J$ does.
+Larger $\lambda/J$ strengthens expert-side updates and increases expert-side curvature linearly, but it does \emph{not} introduce class--expert coupling or amplification.
+So increasing $\lambda/J$ is not dangerous in the way increasing the number of experts is for the augmented-action baselines; it simply gives the expert task more optimization weight.

-Third, because the class gradient is unaffected by $\beta$, changing $\beta$ only changes the balance between the classifier loss and the average expert loss.
-This suggests a simple practical rule: \begin{itemize}[itemsep=2pt,topsep=2pt,leftmargin=*] \item tune $\beta=\lambda/J$, not $\lambda$; \item keep $\beta$ fixed when comparing settings with different numbers of experts; \item use $\beta\ge 1/4$ as a natural default range if no stronger prior is available. \end{itemize}
+Third, because the class gradient is unaffected by $\lambda/J$, changing $\lambda/J$ only changes the balance between the classifier loss and the average expert loss.
+This suggests a simple practical rule: \begin{itemize}[itemsep=2pt,topsep=2pt,leftmargin=*] \item tune the per-expert weight $\lambda/J$, not $\lambda$ alone; \item keep $\lambda/J$ fixed when comparing settings with different numbers of experts; \item use $\lambda/J\ge 1/4$ as a natural default range if no stronger prior is available. \end{itemize}

 Among such values, the final choice should be selected by validation on the target routing objective.
-If the classifier is already strong and the main challenge is accurate expert selection, a larger $\beta$ is often sensible.
-If the classifier head is harder to fit or the expert labels are especially noisy, a more moderate $\beta$ may work better.
+If the classifier is already strong and the main challenge is accurate expert selection, a larger $\lambda/J$ is often sensible.
+If the classifier head is harder to fit or the expert labels are especially noisy, a more moderate $\lambda/J$ may work better.
 The key point is that these are finite-sample optimization considerations, not changes in the population target.